facebookresearch/motion-search/README.md

 # motion-search

-Perform encoder complexity estimation using motion estimation
+Perform motion search and compute motion vectors and residual information in order to extract features for predicting video compressibility.

 ## Building